PAY RANGE: 11

 Two years of clerical or field experience which shall have involved, as a significant job assignment giving information to or eliciting information from the public and answering complaints.

-Any equivalent combination of education and experience determined to be acceptable by the Personnel Department.
+Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources.

 ADDITIONAL REQUIREMENT FOR BILINGUAL SPECIALTY

-- Sufficient training and or experience to be able to converse effectively in English and the designated non-English language.
+Sufficient training and or experience to be able to converse effectively in English and the designated non-English language.

 PHYSICAL AND MEDICAL REQUIREMENTS

-LICENSES, REGISTRATIONS AND/OR CERTIFICATES
+LICENSES, REGISTRATIONS, AND/OR CERTIFICATES

-Class Established: 1/63
+Class Established - 1/63

 Spec.
-Revision: 3/90
+Revision 3/90

 Latest Spec.
 Revision: